sheafui/cli/README.md

 ### Component Discovery
 Browse and filter available components with `sheaf:list` to find exactly what you need for your project.

-### Premium Access
-Authenticate with your Sheaf account using `sheaf:login` to access premium components and features.

 ## Installation Options

 ### Interactive Setup